-[S] Robert L. SHILLER: Irrational exuberance.
-Princeton Univ.
-Press, 2000.[G] Alan GREENSPAN, The age of turbulence.
+[AH] Anat R. ADMATI & Martin HELLWIG, The Bankers' New Clothes: What's Wrong with Banking and What to Do about it, Princeton UP, 2013.[G] Alan GREENSPAN, The age of turbulence.
 Penguin, 2007.

+I think the Kay books are essential reading for anyone thinking of working in the financial services industry - maybe [AH] too.
 I thoroughly recommend [G] - but get the latest edition of it that you can.
 The author was Chairman of the US Federal Reserve (Fed) 1987-2006.
 His views up to 2007 were largely Panglossian optimism (markets know best, and are self-correcting, etc.).
 The ongoing problems since have forced a re-think; see the epilogues to later editions, his evidence to the House Committee, etc.